 This Saturday is the one hundred fifty year anniversary of Lincoln’s famous proclamation.
 For this event I’ll add a post soliciting responses as to the present day implications of the Emancipation Proclamation, the text of which in linked here.

-3 thoughts on “Antietam, Slavery and the Emancipation Proclamation”
+3 responses to “Antietam, Slavery and the Emancipation Proclamation”